 - Props for participants in selected cosplay competitions will be stored separately and brought to the cosplay stage in time for their performance.
 Props will be returned when you leave the exhibition grounds.
 Cosplay competition organisers will inform participants as to which competitions are subject to this regulation

-Do you have any questions about the cosplay check, the cosplay rules or other cosplay-related issues?
-Then our cosplay hotline will be there to help you on site.
-You can reach it during the fair on +49 341 678-6955.
+Do you have any questions about the cosplay check, the rules for costume design or other cosplay-related issues?
+Our Cosplay Representative will be there to advise you on site.
+You can reach them during the fair on +49 341 678-6955.

 Rules on Photography at MCC